ccamara/dendron-publish-gh-action/vault/root.md

 - version: v0.97
 - date: 2022-05-31

-Now I'm adding a new page.
+Now I'm adding more information to this page to trigger the action and, hopefully, the mirror.